 In 1872, 22-year-old Sister Blandina Segale traveled alone to the west where she would work for the next 21 years.
 Stopping first to work in Trinidad, Colorado Sister Blandina arrived in New Mexico in 1877 and immediately began work to build a 3-story hospital – the result was St. Vincent Hospital – the first hospital built in the New Mexico Territory.

-Today, CHI St. Joseph’s Children is the ongoing expression in New Mexico of the health ministry of Catholic Health Initiatives.
-No longer a hospital or provider of clinical care, CHI St. Joseph’s Children embodies the legacy of the Sisters of Charity of Cincinnati and exemplifies the pioneering spirit of the Sisters as we work to achieve long-lasting results by focusing on the health needs of the most vulnerable of our citizens – children aged 0 – 5 years.
+Today, CHI St. Joseph’s Children is the ongoing expression in New Mexico of the health ministry of CommonSpirit Health.
+No longer a hospital or provider of clinical care, CHI St. Joseph’s Children embodies the legacy of the Sisters of Charity of Cincinnati and exemplifies the brave spirit of the Sisters as we work to achieve long-lasting results by focusing on the health needs of the most vulnerable of our citizens – children aged 0 – 3 years.

 As CommonSpirit Health, our mission is to make the healing presence of God known in our world by improving the health of the people we serve, especially those who are vulnerable, while we advance social justice for all.